Your Gate to Europe

 5. Technological Neutrality

-While the proposed regulation acknowledges the need for a risk-based approach, there is a possibility that it could inadvertently favor or hinder specific AI technologies or approaches.
+While the Regulation acknowledges the need for a risk-based approach, there is a possibility that it could inadvertently favor or hinder specific AI technologies or approaches.
 Striking the right balance and ensuring technological neutrality will be crucial to avoid stifling certain AI developments or favoring specific solutions over others.

 • Article 4: Risk-based approach